 When I was 7 my Grandmother bought me a pack of 52 cards each with a photograph of a beautiful place around the world on it.
 My favourites were Table Mountain in Cape Town and the Golden Gate Bridge in San Francisco, USA.
-Oh how I wanted to see them for real!
+Oh, how I wanted to see them for real!

 I was lucky enough to stand at the top of Table Mountain 9 years later at the age of 16….it took me another 32 years to stand on the Golden Gate Bridge which I finally did in 2015.
 That was a pretty good feeling!

 During school holidays I sometimes travelled back to the UK on my own to visit family – I think I was 16 the first time I flew home alone and I really think this made me fearless when it came to the idea of solo travel!
-(Though not of flying unfortunately)
+(Though not of flying, unfortunately)

-Aged 21 after finishing a Bachelor of Arts degree (majoring in both History and Psychology) at University in South Africa I decided I wanted to see more of the world before thinking about a career and settling down in one place.
+Aged 21 after finishing a Bachelor of Arts degree (majoring in both History and Psychology) at a University in South Africa I decided I wanted to see more of the world before thinking about a career and settling down in one place.

 The difference between Toronto and Gaborone cannot be underestimated and I soon learnt to adapt rather quickly to different environments.

-I learnt to speak French, I learnt to appreciate food (the French really do have the edge on this).
-I learnt that skiing is a lot harder than it looks.
+I learnt to speak French and to appreciate food (the French really do have the edge on this) and that skiing is a lot harder than it looks.
 I learnt to fit into different families and cultures and I also learnt that despite 2 winters in the French Alps I had not really felt the cold until I had experienced a Canadian winter!

 In my late 20’s I moved back to the UK where my daughter was born.
 I qualified as a secondary school teacher and sort of settled down but travel was a major part of our life and every opportunity we travelled.